JKirchartz/awesome-stars/unsorted.md

 - [elementor](https://github.com/pojome/elementor) - The most advanced frontend drag & drop page builder.
 Create high-end, pixel perfect websites at record speeds.
 Any theme, any page, any design.
 - [bootstrap-for-contact-form-7](https://github.com/felixarntz/bootstrap-for-contact-form-7) - This plugin modifies the output of the popular Contact Form 7 plugin to be styled in compliance with themes using the Bootstrap CSS framework.
 - [WordPress-Simple-Fields](https://github.com/bonny/WordPress-Simple-Fields) - WordPress plugin that extend Custom Fields to include textareas, WYSIWYG-editor, files, attachments, well basically anything
-- [Sparkling](https://github.com/puikinsh/Sparkling) - WordPress Bootstrap 3 theme with dozens of options powered by WordPress Customizer
+- [Sparkling](https://github.com/ColorlibHQ/Sparkling) - WordPress Bootstrap 3 theme with dozens of options powered by WordPress Customizer
 - [wp-site-aliases](https://github.com/stuttter/wp-site-aliases) - User-defined site-aliases for your multisite installation
 - [Net_SmartIRC](https://github.com/pear/Net_SmartIRC) -
-- [WP-Bot](https://github.com/Clorith/WP-Bot) - IRC Bot for the #WordPress channel, used to assist volunteers and track contributions
+- [WP-Bot](https://github.com/Clorith/WP-Bot) - Please see the project organization repository
 - [wp-acf-select-gravityform](https://github.com/wearenolte/wp-acf-select-gravityform) - WordPress plugin to add a new ACF type to select a Gravityform by the name of the form.
 - [wp-bootstrap-navwalker](https://github.com/wp-bootstrap/wp-bootstrap-navwalker) - A custom WordPress nav walker class to fully implement the Twitter Bootstrap 4.0+ navigation style (v3-branch available for Bootstrap 3) in a custom theme using the WordPress built in menu manager.
 - [acf-pro-installer](https://github.com/PhilippBaschke/acf-pro-installer) - A composer install helper for Advanced Custom Fields PRO